Getting Started¶

 See psymon man page for a complete list of options.

-Advanced Setup - Building your application with libpsygig
+Advanced Setup - Building your application with libpsyiage

 ¶

-The rich feature set of the PSYGIG Triage SDK can be fully exploited via the PSYGIG Triage SDK API.
+The rich feature set of the PSYGIG Mobility IoT SDK can be fully exploited via the C/C++ SDK API.
 The API can be accessed

-by including a single header file and linking to the libpsygig
+by including a single header file and linking to the libpsyiage

 shared library.